ottoman91/ottoman91.github.io/_pages/portfolio.md

 <h1 align="center">My Portfolio</h1>
 <p align="center">
-  My work in the tech for development space in West Africa and Pakistan is based in the following sectors
+  My work in the tech for development space in West Africa and Pakistan was in the following sectors

 </p>
 {% include feature_row %}